-Some hospitals don't isolate patients having their own stem cells (autologous transplants) because the risk of infection is lower than after bone marrow transplant.
-If you are having donated marrow or stem cells (allogeneic transplant) you usually stay in isolation in a single room.
+Some hospitals don't isolate patients having their own stem cells (autologous transplants).
+This is because the risk of infection is lower than after a bone marrow transplant.
+You usually stay in isolation in a single room if you are having donated marrow or stem cells (allogeneic transplant).

 You need to wash often and keep very clean.
 You also need to follow a special diet including foods that are not likely to give you an infection.